pdchives/ccminimalstats/README.md

 | `ctx 52%` | Context window usage |
 | `5h 8%` | 5-hour rate limit usage |
 | `7d 3%` | 7-day rate limit usage |

+> The 5h and 7d limits reset on a rolling schedule.
+Run `/status` in Claude Code → Usage to see when
+  yours resets.

 Colors: token count and cost in orange · percentages go green → yellow → red at <50 / <75 / ≥75.